Skip to main content

 Without a full pipeline, there’s no one to sell to, and nothing to forecast.
 Your sales forecast is the key to decision making because it focuses on how much revenue is actually coming in.
 Having a forecast that you feel confident in influences decisions around hiring and budgets, just to name a few.

 And you guessed it, we’re here to help!
 Customers who use Salesforce for forecasting have seen a 28% increase in forecast accuracy, and their sales deals close faster.
-Using the sales forecasting features available in Sales Cloud provides the tools you need, and works with your real-time data.
+Using the forecasting features available in Sales Cloud provides the tools you need, and works with your real-time data.
 With the flexibility and power of Salesforce, you can customize forecasts for your business, analyze win rates, identify challenges, and see trends across your sales team.
 And with the power of AI, you gain even more insight into the future.

 Generating forecasts isn’t just about having the correct tools in place.
 It’s also about the people and the process needed to ensure success.
 Let’s look at those pieces of the forecasting puzzle.